 Any investment that reduces downtime, keeps productivity up, and avoids the cost of repairs and maintenance is going to pay for itself, in Dr Kidd’s view: “Amazingly, many businesses still consider maintenance engineering an overhead rather than an activity that adds value.
 Good engineering does not cost you – it pays you.”

 “This kind of insight into the health of your equipment allows to you react accordingly.”Stuart Millar, Technical and Value Added Solutions Director for Northern Europe, RS Components

-With more than 30 years’ experience and expertise as a market leader in condition monitoring and predictive maintenance, RS Monition has helped hundreds of organisations large and small.
+With more than 30 years’ experience and expertise as a market leader in condition monitoring and predictive maintenance, the RS Maintenance Solutions team has helped hundreds of organisations large and small.
 It makes it easy for clients and customers to appreciate what is involved and why, and features four steps: